 - yellow paper plates

 No birthday party is complete without balloons.
-We got a number 2, a dump truck, and yellow and orange balloons.
+We got a number 2 balloon, a dump truck balloon, and yellow and orange balloons.

 Construction Zone Party Favors

-Each kid got their own plastic hard hat and safety vest (find them here).
+Each kid took home their own plastic hard hat and safety vest as party favors.

 Construction Zone Party Activities